 Children aged 4 -12 years develop in leaps and bounds and must learn to participate in increasingly varied and complex environments.
 They are improving their movement skills – climbing trees, playing outdoors, and playing sport; playing with friends and learning how to interact in different social settings.
 They develop their ability to communicate, and their thinking becomes more complex as they progress through the education system.
 The opportunities they are afforded at home and school to test out and use all their skills will impact their performance and development.

-Following the COVID-19 global lockdown, we are seeing a rise in childhood anxiety.
-The mental health of school-aged children, in particular, is of growing concern.
+Childhood anxiety is on the rise or at least, awareness and diagnosis of it is.
+The mental health of school-aged children, in particular, is and should be of concern.
 When a child is anxious, there is less capacity for attention and participation.

 What to look out for?